syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Page count in series axis
-The [`seriesPageCount`](/api/js/ejpivotpager#members:seriespagecount) property is used to specify the total page count in series axis.
+The [`seriesPageCount`](/api/js/ejpivotpager#members:seriespagecount) property is used to specify the total page count in the series axis.

 {% highlight js %}